Current Therapies are Symptomatic

 Stem Cell Therapy for ASD

 Epidemiological and immunological evidence points to an immune etiology in a subset of children with ASD.
 Cell-El’s preliminary data from its diagnostic study confirm this observation.
 Thus, SC infusion may have a curative impact on ASD, and data from the literature supports this concept.
 Optimal dosage, ideal age for treatment, and number and timing of treatments remain open questions for our clinical research.
-Cell-El seeks to more comprehensively assess the effect of autologous SCT on young ASD patients.
+Cell-El seeks to more comprehensively assess the effect of both allogeneic and autologous SCT on young ASD patients.
 Our clinical work focuses on younger patients, since at this stage brain plasticity remains high and more responsive to immuno-modulation.

 Autologous SCT – Description of the Procedure